-ACED: Assessment of Chemical Evolution of ILW and HLW Disposal Cells
+ACED: Assessment of chemical evolution of ILW and HLW disposal cells (EURAD WP)

 ACED is an RD&D Work Package (WP) within EURAD.
 It takes a multiscale approach and uses process integration to improve long-term modelling and assessments.

 The ACED WP was selected for inclusion in the first phase of EURAD as it addresses the following activities, which are relevant to Theme 3 “Engineered barrier system (EBS) properties, function and long-term performance” in Phase 1 and 2 of the EURAD Roadmap: